python/peps/.github/PULL_REQUEST_TEMPLATE/accept-reject-pep.md

 ---
 name: Accept/Reject PEP
-about: Mark a draft PEP as accepted or rejected
+about: Mark a draft Standards Track PEP as accepted or rejected
 ---

 <!--